d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 d2l.predict_ch8('time traveller', 10, model, vocab, ctx)
 ```

-As is quite obvious, this model does not work at all (just yet).
-Next, we call just `train_ch8` defined in :numref:`sec_rnn_scratch` with the same hyper-parameters to train our model.
+As is quite obvious, this model does not work at all.
+Next, we call `train_ch8` with the same hyper-parameters defined in :numref:`sec_rnn_scratch` and train our model from Gluon.

 ```{.python .input  n=19}
 num_epochs, lr = 500, 1
 d2l.train_ch8(model, train_iter, vocab, lr, num_epochs, ctx)
 ```

-The model achieves comparable perplexity, albeit within a shorter period of time, due to the code being more optimized.
+Compared with last section, this model achieves comparable perplexity, albeit within a shorter period of time, due to the code being more optimized.

 ## Summary

 * Gluon's `rnn` module provides an implementation at the recurrent neural network layer.
 * Gluon's `nn.RNN` instance returns the output and hidden state after forward computation.
 This forward computation does not involve output layer computation.
-* As before, the compute graph needs to be detached from previous steps for reasons of efficiency.
+* As before, the computational graph needs to be detached from previous steps for reasons of efficiency.

 ## Exercises